codefellows-seattle-javascript-401n1/lab-07-08-single-resource-api/lab-doug/README.md

 *getting the httpie commands right
 *reaquainted myself with packet sniffers after a 10 year break.
 By using   wireshark packet sniffer I could quickly tell if my http requests sent by httpie   were correctly formatted.
 *learned the basics of Postman plug-in for chrome
-*I learned the purpose of done() as it relates to mocha and where to place the call to the function when you have a sereis of nested requests
+*I learned the purpose of done() as it relates to mocha and where to place the call to the function when you have a series of nested requests
+*learn some basics of testing with chai.
 ****
 #What items do I still not understand or what gaps have I identified in my knowledge?
 *I was really strong at using the browser debugging tool.
 I am very weak at using debugging tools with node.